SWAPNIL087/LUCID/README.md

-# Lucid
+# LUCID

-A new way of reading digital books/pdf/any text that enables reader to process any page while reading and gets its summary with new generated images.
-Also colorizes any existing gray image in the page, recommends related books and allows user to search a book or get recommendation for a relatable book.
-Used KNN algo for recommendation, reactjs and flask for development, Kaggle 10k books dataset for books, google books api for book search, unsplash api for images ,nltk for text summary
+### A new way of reading digital books/pdfs
+### while reading select any page and LUCID will process the content and extract text,images from the page/img and generate a precise summary using abstract method for summary  generation
+It crops the images and color all the gray Images automatically Generates Keywords most relevant to the content of the summary **Generates new images** related to the summary
+IT has a book recommender system that works in two ways, at first it automatically suggest books according to the content of the page uploaded by the user and second that lets user search for a book and Lucid **recommends five nearest related book**, uses Kaggle book database K-nearest-Neighbour for recommendations